nopSolutions/nopCommerce-Docs/developer/tutorials/guide-to-expanding-the-functionality-of-the-basic-functions-of-nop-commerce-through-a-plugin.md

+﻿---
+title: A guide to expanding the functionality of the basic functions of nopCommerce through a plugin
+author: nopsg
+uid: developer/tutorials/guide-to-expanding-the-functionality-of-the-basic-functions-of-nop-commerce-through-a-plugin
+---

-﻿# A guide to expanding the functionality of the basic functions of nopCommerce through a plugin #1
+# A guide to expanding the functionality of the basic functions of nopCommerce through a plugin

 ## Overview
 nopCommerce uses the plugins system to extend the functionality of nopCommerce admin panel and uses widget system to extend the functionality of the website.
 Plugins and Widgets are a set of independent programs or components which can be added to an existing system to extend some specific functionality and also can be removed from system without effecting the main system during the process.
 So by using the concept of Plugin and widgets we can add more functionality to our system and we can build them without altering or editing the core source code of nopCommerce solution.
 Which enables us to upgrade or downgrade our nopCommerce solution to the latest version or older version as we desire without having to rewrite plugin and widgets we already created.